 Julia was the recipient of the Robert G. Kemp Award in 2015 given by the Blue Mountain Foundation for the Arts for her project Water Shadows.
-Recent shows include ‘Wild Threads’ a two-person outdoor installation at the Glenerin Inn, commissioned by the Art Gallery of Mississauga, ‘the Red and the Black’ at the Queen Elizabeth Centre in Oakville, ON as part of the World of Threads Festival of Contemporary Fibre Art, the Toronto Outdoor Art Show, the Interior Design Show (Prototype) in Toronto and a two-person show at the Durham Public Art Gallery with Steven White called Roots Entwined.
-Three of my light sculptures have been featured prominently for episodes in the tv series, ‘the Strain’, by director Guillermo del Toro.
-Forest of Light Columns installations in various configurations were widely shown in the summer of 2013; they were featured at the Electric Eclectics Festival, in Meaford, ON, showcasing avant-garde music and contemporary visual and sound artists, in particular.
+Her light sculptures were included in two seasons of the tv series, ‘the Strain’, by director Guillermo del Toro.
+White’s installation Water Shadows as well as Forest of Light Columns were shown in the granary at the Electric Eclectics Festival, Meaford, ON, a popular event that showcases avant-garde music and contemporary visual and sound artists, in particular.
 Light Columns were onstage with Canadian bands STARS and Hannah Georgeas at the Mudtown Music Festival in Owen Sound and also a vibrant outdoor installation in a glade of trees flanking the stage at the Canadian Spirit Festival (and band ‘Tribe Called Red’), presented by the Tom Thomson Art Gallery.
-In 2007, I created Threads Of Peace, a multi-media textile sculpture that served as a score for a performance I directed with 17 musicians at Convergence, the Deep Listening Institute’s ‘Sonic Gesture of Peace’ in Hudson, New York.
-I now reside in a round house in the country near Georgian Bay, Ontario, Canada.
+In 2007, the artist’s Threads Of Peace, a multi-media textile sculpture, served as a score for a performance she wrote and directed that featured 17 international musicians at Convergence, the Deep Listening Institute’s ‘Sonic Gesture of Peace’ in Hudson, New York.